 - Who can officiate a legal ceremony?
 A legal officiant appointed by the Government of Alberta, Member of a Church, or a Canadian resident over the age of 18 who has applied & received their day of licensing may perform the ceremony.
 (Please note: it can take several weeks for the One day Licensing to come through, if you plan to go this route please submit early to account for any delays and avoid any unnecessary stress!)

 - If you are or plan to be legally married elsewhere, you do not need a license or marriage officiant to preside over the ceremony.
+It can be a symbolic ceremony done by a friend if you don’t plan on legally getting married in Alberta.

 During the Ceremony, you will need 2 Witnesses